-pub struct JoinHashMap<K: HashKey, S: StateStore> {
+pub struct JoinHashMap<K: HashKey, S: StateStore, E: JoinEncoding> {

 join_key_data_types: Vec<DataType>,